Origin-Byte/nft-protocol/rfc/README.md

 2. A game checks if player has given NFT, renders it in the game if so and mutates the gaming asset according to event occurring in the game (Mutable interaction)

 We call these Mutable and Immutable Interactions.
-We will also call Market Interactions, whenever a given NFT has `TrasnferCap`s issued or is being listed by the `Safe`.
+We will also call Market Interactions, whenever a given NFT has `TransferCap`s issued or is being listed by the `Safe`.

 Immutable interactions can occur in parallel to Market interactions.
 This can be achieved by: